 If there is significant intestinal barrier disruption, the larger molecules of lactulose can cross the barrier.
 While the smaller molecules (mannitol or rhamnose) are absorbed transcellularly, independent of the barrier function.
 The ratio lactulose/mannitol or rhamnose can be calculated and with a disturbed intestinal barrier the ratio increases because more lactulose crosses the barrier.

-Bring back balance with probiotics
+Bring back balance with pre- and probiotics

 A 1986 study showed a lactulose/rhamnose ratio that was greater in children with atopic eczema compared to a control group.
 Treatment with probiotics significantly improved the ratio.